priyanka-gyan/MASK-NO-MASK-DETECTION/README.md

 # MASK-NO-MASK-DETECTION

 A deep learning approach for recognizing whether a person has worn a mask or not.
 Whole process will accept input as an image which contains the face of a human being that will be input for CNN model and The model will predict output accordingly.
+CNN resnet-18 model is used to train on a dataset.
+In the proposed study, The model is being trained with the help of pytorch, a python based framework for deep learning.
+The testing accuracy is 97.38%.
+No pretrained parameters are being considered as the proposed case study is somewhat different compared to classes on which model is already being trained.